 Abroad, there was growing assertiveness amongst Commonwealth nations after World War 1.
-Battles, such as Gallipoli, for Australia and New Zealand, Vimy Ridge, for Canada, and Neuve Chapelle for Indian Troops, led to increasing national pride and identity.
-There was a greater reluctance to remain subordinate to Britain, leading to the growth of diplomatic autonomy in the 1920s.
+Battles, such as Gallipoli, for Australia and New Zealand, Hill 70 and Vimy Ridge, for Canada, Deville Wood for South Africa, and Neuve Chapelle for Indian Troops, led to increasing national pride and identity.
+There was a greater reluctance to remain subordinate to Britain, leading to the growth f diplomatic autonomy in the 1920s.
 Loyal dominions, such as Newfoundland, were deeply disillusioned by Britain's apparent disregard for their soldiers, eventually leading to the unification of Newfoundland with the Confederation of Canada.
 Colonies, such as India and Nigeria, also became increasingly assertive because of their participation in the war.
 The populations in these countries became increasingly aware of their own power and Britain's fragility.
 In Ireland, the delay in finding a resolution to the 'Home Rule' issue, partly caused by the war, as well as the 1916 Easter Rising and a failed attempt to introduce conscription in Ireland, increased support for separatist radicals.
 This led indirectly to the outbreak of the Irish War of Independence in 1919.
 The creation of the Irish Free State that followed this conflict, in effect represented a territorial loss for the United Kingdom, that was all but equal to the loss sustained by Germany, (and furthermore, compared to Germany, a much greater loss in terms of its ratio to the country's prewar territory).

 The Cultural Impact of the War